top of page

 As an early gathering food pomegranate fills many of the nutritional requirements a Stone Age or Bronze Age person would have.
 It's high in fiber, Vitamin K and the ubiquitous Vitamin C.

 In one of the oldest medical texts of Egypt c.
-1500 BCE, pomegranate is recommended to treat tapeworm and other such 'infections'.
+1500 BCE, pomegranate is recommended to treat tapeworm and other such infections.
 In Greece the pomegranate tree arises from the blood of a virgin who, threatened with rape by her father, kills herself on her mother's grave.

 According to some Jewish scholars, the pomegranate is the forbidden fruit in the Garden of Eden.
 It's traditional to eat pomegranates on Rosh Hashana (Jewish New Year) because the abundance of seeds symbolizes fruitfulness.

 Pomegranates are also one of the Seven Species (Hebrew: שבעת המינים, Shiv'at Ha-Minim) of fruits and grains identified in the Hebrew Bible.
-These are the most ancient plants of the land which together can sustain the people throughout the year.
+These are the most ancient plants of the land which together can sustain the people through the year.

 In Armenia, a bride throws and smashes a pomegranate against a wall.
 Its many seeds signify abundance.
 The best known pomegranate myth may be the one developed around Greek Persephone, who eats six seeds in the Underworld therefore must stay with God Hades for six months of the year.